Paddlepop25/codeinstitute-boardgame-store/README.md

 - For superusers, a form is provided in the 'Add a Game' page where the user could fill up and add a game to the catalogue.
 The asterisks (*) imply that the fields are required to be filled before form submission

 - After the user fills in all fields and selects a picture to upload, upon clicking on the "ADD A GAME" button,  he/she is brought to the "shop" page where the latest game is added to the selected category.
-This way they could verify that their form submission is successful
+This way they could verify that their form submission is successful.
+Do note that each image must be exceed 1MB to be able to be uploaded successfully

 - To see the full information of the recently added game, the user could click on the "MORE INFO" button